Writing markdown

 Let's face it, editing HTML to write content is not the most enjoyable experience.
 HTML sure helps giving meaning to said content, but littering the page with opening and closing tags gets in the way of just writing.
 Markdown is a much lighter alternative.

 Just like using templates for doing the layout, converting Markdown to HTML is also a pretty standard thing when it comes to static site generation.
-And here again, Metalsmith offers a pre-exising plugin to handle that, metalsmith-in-place.
+And here again, Metalsmith offers a pre-exising plugin to handle that, metalsmith-in-place

 Installation

-Like metalsmith-layouts, this plugin also relies on jstransformer to transform the Markdown.
+to transform the Markdown.
 And the same as for the layouts, we'll need to bring in the corresponding library for processing Markdown.
-Each of the main Markdown processing libraries have their jstransformer-... counterpart.
+Each of the main Markdown processing libraries have their jstransformer-...

-remark is the most appealing to me, with its numerous plugins and extensibility.
-It is also compatible with retext (for processing the text itself) and rehype (for the HTML part), which opens up even more possibilities.
+is the most appealing to me, with its numerous plugins and extensibility.
+It is also compatible with retext

 npm i metalsmith-in-place jstransformer-remark